NBA Trade Rumors: ‘No Way In Hell’ Giannis Antetokounmpo Stays With Milwaukee Bucks, Says Former GM

 — ClutchPoints (@ClutchPointsApp) September 23, 2018

-As of now, Giannis Antetokounmpo looks determined in helping the Bucks win an NBA championship title.
-In 75 games he played last season, Antetokounmpo succeeded to level up his game, averaging 26.9 points, 10.0 rebounds, 4.8 assists, 1.5 steals, and 1.4 blocks on 52.9 percent shooting from the field and 30.7 percent from beyond the arc.
-However, even if Antetokounmpo establishes a better performance next season, it’s still hard to imagine seeing the Bucks challenging powerhouse teams like the Boston Celtics and the Toronto Raptors for the Eastern Conference supremacy.
+As of now, Giannis Antetokounmpo looks determined in helping the Bucks win an NBA championship.
+In the 75 games he played last season, Antetokounmpo succeeded in raising his game, averaging 26.9 points, 10 rebounds, 4.8 assists, 1.5 steals, and 1.4 blocks on 52.9 percent shooting from the field, and 30.7 percent from beyond the arc.
+However, even if Antetokounmpo establishes a better performance next season, it’s still hard to imagine seeing the Bucks challenging powerhouse teams like the Boston Celtics and the Toronto Raptors for Eastern Conference supremacy.

 So far, Antetokounmpo doesn’t see himself wearing a different jersey.
 However, as the former GM told Kennedy, things are expected to change when he becomes an unrestricted free agent in the summer of 2021.
-If Bucks fail to reach their goal in the next three years, there is a possibility that Antetokounmpo will consider reevaluating his future in Milwaukee.
+If the Bucks fail to reach their goal in the next three years, there is a possibility that Antetokounmpo will consider reevaluating his future in Milwaukee.